orescek/apache-filebeat-logstash/README.md

 # Testing logstash parsing of appache logs

-Logstash writes it to standard output and in file.
+Logstash writes it to standard output, elasticsearch and in file.

+You can test apache logs with different settings.
+You can also test logstash configuration files and playing with grok.

+Logstash reloads automatically config

 # What is run
 - apache